ocean-slang/Coastal-OC-Remote-Sensing-V2/README.md

 Overview of workflow:
 1. Download Level-1 Landsat-8 (Collection 1) and Sentinel-2
-2. Process with l2gen in NASA SeaDAS or REMSEM ACOLITE to get Level-2 images
+2. Process with l2gen in NASA SeaDAS or REMSEM ACOLITE to get Level-2 images (use l2genbash or GUI)
 3. Use Level-2 NetCDF images as inputs to MATLAB code.
 Code extracts data from images and implements ocean color algorithms (eg. Secchi disk depth, Zsd)
-4. Code (R) for modeling and data analysis available.
-Empirical fit used to improve satellite Secchi depth estimates
+4. R Code (folder: modeling_and_analysis) for modeling and data analysis available.
+Empirical fit used to improve satellite Secchi depth estimates.
+Data for Virginia Coast Reserve included as .csv's

 Credits:
 bash code for l2gen written by Sarah Lang, with help from NASA OC forum